 Women diagnosed with symptomatic fibroids are usually presented with few treatment options and told that a hysterectomy is the only permanent solution, which is just not true.
-A hysterectomy is a surgical procedure that removes the uterus either partially, or fully.
+A hysterectomy is a surgical procedure that partially or fully removes the uterus.
 The ovaries are sometimes removed as well.
 Fibroids and hysterectomy are not an attractive combination for women who want the option to become pregnant in the future or who do not want to lose their uterus.

 Although your doctor may suggest a hysterectomy, we recommend learning about your other options from a fibroid specialist.
 Although an effective fibroid treatment, hysterectomy can involve permanent changes to your health like infertility and early menopause.
 Beyond that, fibroid surgery is rarely necessary.

 Below, we will go into details of surgical vs. non-surgical fibroid treatment.
 At USA Fibroid Centers, our experts feel passionately that you should be informed of all available treatments.

 A hysterectomy is often recommended for fibroids, but it isn’t the only or often the best option.
 It can be helpful to compare the two side by side when you’re trying to make an informed decision about fibroid treatment.
 Here’s what you need to know about UFE vs. a hysterectomy.

 Two types of hysterectomies exist to treat fibroids.
 Both are surgical and require an extended recovery time.
 A supracervical hysterectomy, also known as a partial hysterectomy, involves removing only the uterus.
 A total hysterectomy removes both the uterus and cervix.
 Sometimes the surgery includes the ovaries and fallopian tubes.